 Policies and Best Practices

-MTPC, the Massachusetts Commission on LGBT Youth and other partner organizations look forward to collaborating with the school administrators, superintendents and DESE on implementing DESE’s guidance and MTPC’s best practice recommendations in all Massachusetts school districts.
+MTPC, the Massachusetts Commission on LGBT Youth, and other partner organizations look forward to collaborating with school administrators, superintendents, and DESE on implementing DESE’s guidance and MTPC’s best practice recommendations in all Massachusetts school districts.

 Department of Elementary and Secondary Education (DESE) issued guidance related resources that can help school districts and communities build safe and healthy learning environments for all students, including transgender and gender non-conforming students.